WycliffeAssociates/btt-recorder-docs/docs/sharing.rst

 You can share your recordings from the Information window of the project.
 To open the Information window:

-1. On the Project Manager screen, tap the Information icon   next to the project that you want to export or upload.
+1. On the Project Manager screen, tap the **Information icon** (gray circle with an "i" in it) next to the project that you want to export or upload.

 2. The Information window opens.
 The icons along the bottom right of the window enable you to share your recordings.
 These icons are explained in the next few paragraphs.